 Paper cutters have distinct capabilities and features which makes them ideal for specific works or industries.
 Some of the features that affect their uses are the cutting styles, workload capabilities, and cutting surface area.
 Determining what you need to do with a paper cutter beforehand comes in handy when you are choosing on the cutter to buy.

-Guillotine paper cutter, on the other hand, has a smaller cutting surface area as compared to a rotary cutter, with a cap of 40 inches.
+A guillotine paper cutter, on the other hand, has a smaller cutting surface area as compared to a rotary cutter, with a cap of 40 inches.
 This means that the cutter cannot cut papers above 40 inches.
-However, the cutter has the capabilities of cutting thick stacks of papers at a go.
-This makes it ideal for use in books manufacturing factories and print shops that require a lot of work.
+However, the cutter has the capabilities of cutting thick stacks of paper at a go.
+This makes it ideal for use in book manufacturing factories and print shops that require a lot of work.

 Choosing between rotary and guillotine cutters comes down to your personal preference.
 While some people love the back and forth cutting style of the rotary cutter, others love using the cutting lever that guillotines employ.
 Below are questions that you can ask yourself when determining the cutter you need.